CadenzaProject/cadenzaproject.github.io/docs/cadenza2/Rebalancing Classical/cc2_rebalance_data.md

 }
 ```

-An example of the music metadata for quartet is:
+### B.3 Music
+This provide information of details of the composition

 ```json
 {